TheMightyAmondee/CustomTokens/README.md

 ### Getting old save files up to speed:
 Old or current save files require some additional set-up.
 This isn't strictly necessary but may result in incorrect token values.

 A per-save JSON file will be generated after the day is started for each save so the mod can track values not tracked by the game.
-These can be adjusted as needed as they will have an initial value of 0, which may not be accurate for older saves.
+This is found in the data folder located in the mod folder.
+These values can be adjusted as needed as they will have an initial value of 0, which may not be accurate for older saves.
 Ensure the old tracker value is also updated to the same value as the current tracker value when changing values

 While the mod can determine whether most quests have been completed, some quest ids from previously completed quests in old save files need to be added manually to the save's JSON file in AdditionalQuestsCompleted.
 Custom quest ids can also be added here.
 The field should look something like this "AdditionalQuestsCompleted": [6,16,128,130] depending on what quests have previously been completed.
   - If you have completed "Getting Started", add 6